Freezers that until recently held choice P.E.I. tuna will now store COVID-19 vaccine

 One Tuna usually uses each of the freezers to store up to 500 pounds of tuna loin, Tompkins said, but the season for the large fish recently ended, freeing up the equipment.

-READ MORE: Airlines scramble to prepare for ultra-cold shipping of coronavirus vaccine
+Tompkins confirmed he has offered his two other freezers to the New Brunswick government.

-She said Islanders will begin to get vaccinated the day after the doses arrive.
+Greg MacCallum, the director of the New Brunswick Emergency Measures Organization, said the department is now considering Tompkins’ offer.
+“If we identify a need for it, we’ll certainly be in contact with him,” he said.

-The tuna season doesn’t start up until July, Tompkins said, so the freezers are on loan to the government until then.
+The tuna season doesn’t start up until July, Tompkins said, so the freezers are available until then.

 “We had the availability of the equipment and we’re a small island and a big community, and you do what you can to help out,” he said.